sandipto-sanyal/fp2/README.md

 # fp2
-Foundational Project 2 ISB AMPBA
+Foundational Project 2 ISB AMPBA<br>
-Don't push anything in main branch
+Main contains the various notebooks we used for data cleansing and modelling